 This year’s theme is Fighting Together and is all about relationships in the midst of chronic illness.
 There are 16 different speakers including: Esther Smith, Joni Eareckson Tada, and our own Pamela Piquette.
 The conference is January 23-25.
 Pamela will be sharing on Thursday, Love One Another – A Step of Faith.

 February 14 is just around the corner and while culture might be thinking about candy and flowers, we are thinking about love and marriage.
 Marriage even under the best of circumstances can be challenging, but add in chronic illness as an unwanted third wheel and sometimes the challenges seem overwhelming.
 Check out these resources.

 Rejuvenate, revitalize, rekindle, and reconnect with this insightful and enriching 10-chapter study, designed just for couples, offers you and your spouse a safe place to grieve, heal, grow, and begin to dream together again – to thrive as one – in sickness and in health.
 LEARN MORE.

-76 QUESTIONS TO RECONNECT YOU AS A COUPLE
+76 QUESTIONS TO CONNECT YOU AS A COUPLE

 Maintaining a healthy marriage is a sacrificial pursuit and a life-long journey.

 Fulfillment isn’t something that just happens.
 It requires honesty and intentionality, commitment and compromise, patience and attention, trust and a willingness to forgive.
 Love that gives, multiplies.
 When we pursue one another, love deepens and grows.

 #PenToPaper is a powerful, yet easy way to encourage one another and build each other up by fostering community, offering hope, and letting someone know they are not alone, that they are prayed for, cared about, and genuinely loved.
 Discover ideas to get you started, note starters (a few words to help you begin), and free, printable stationery.